EDe-Graft/EDe-Graft/README.md

 ## 🏢 Professional Experience

 ### **Artificial Intelligence (AI) Intern** @ [New Jersey Division on Civil Rights]([https://qurius.app](https://innovation.nj.gov/)) *(Newark, New Jersey)*
-`Dec 2025 - Mar 2026`
+`Jan 2026 - Apr 2026`
 - **Conduct research on AI governance, risk management, and workforce adoption, supporting responsible AI use in a state civil rights agency.
 - **Assist in evaluating algorithmic bias, fairness, and explainability for AI systems used in public-sector decision-making.
-- **Developed AI chat widget** with real-time customer support automation
 - **Apply data analysis and machine learning concepts to evaluate risks, and fairness tradeoffs in AI-assisted systems.
-- **Contribute to AI-driven tools and public education materials that inform New Jersey residents about their rights related to
+- **Contribute to AI-driven tools and public education materials that help investigators process cases faster, and help inform New Jersey residents about their rights related to
 AI systems.